 - Ensure that any data collection vendors you work with are CCPA compliant.
 If you use FormAssembly, this requirement is already met.

-For more information on evolving regulations and data privacy best practices in 2019, check out our Data Privacy Deep Dive webinar.
+For more information on evolving regulations and data privacy best practices, check out our State of Data Privacy whitepaper below.